Port Allen Refinery Accident Lawyer

 Injured at the Placid Port Allen Refinery?
 Get Gordon Today

 If you or a loved one has been injured while working at the Placid refinery, or experienced another refinery or industrial injury in Louisiana, you need legal representation that can stand up to your employer.
-Gordon McKernan Injury Attorneys have decades of experience helping Louisiana workers recover the compensation they need to survive from the companies and individuals liable for their injuries.
+Gordon McKernan Injury Attorneys have 679+ years of combined legal experience helping Louisiana workers recover over $2.5 Billion in compensation they need to survive from the companies and individuals liable for their injuries.

 Give the experienced Louisiana personal injury lawyers at Gordon McKernan Injury Attorneys a call when you’ve been injured at work.
 We provide free legal consultations and will get started on your case right away.
-Plus, we promise that we won’t charge you a dime until we win or settle your case, guaranteed.
+Plus, we promise that we won’t charge you a dime until we win or settle your case, that’s the G Guarantee.